-In searcher detection experiments searchers are not aware that colleague researchers have put out ,test' carcasses.
+In searcher detection experiments searchers are not aware that colleague researchers have put out 'test' carcasses.
 Trial administrators should therefore be careful not to put out too many carcasses at once or leave traces, such as footprints or tags on trial carcasses, otherwise they may influence search intensity.
-Preferably ,test' carcasses are similar in size and colour of the species normally encountered in the impact study.
+Preferably 'test' carcasses should be similar in size and colour to the species normally encountered in the impact study.
 In cases where a broad range of electrocution or collision victims are involved, the test carcasses should be of various sizes (small, medium and large birds) and colours.
 Use of chicken or feral pigeon carcasses as surrogates is discouraged as these are often more rapidly removed by scavengers than species that are typically found as electrocution or collision victim.
 They will also notify the searchers of the ongoing experiment.

 The duration and season of the tests is of importance as well as intervals between carcass searches.
 For example, especially in northern latitudes, some vertebrate scavengers might be more inclined to remove carcasses during autumn to build body fat for winter (Smallwood, 2007).
 It is also important not to put out too many carcasses at once, because this may give scavengers more than they can remove and process and carcasses may become unattractive as food because of rotting or mummification processes.
 This again may strongly bias mortality estimates.
-Smallwood (2007) describes further potential sources of error and bias in this kind of experiments, such as use of frozen carcasses and whole instead of dismembered carcasses, as well as details the calculation of correction factors.
+Smallwood (2007) describes further potential sources of error and bias in this kind of experiment, such as the use of frozen carcasses and whole instead of dismembered carcasses, as well as details of the calculation of correction factors.

 The monitoring of live bird movement is even less commonly conducted than the dead bird searches.
 Without estimates of how many birds actually crossed the line in flight, the collision rates calculated through dead bird searches are less meaningful.
-Direct observation of live bird movement is extremely time consuming.
-Remote techniques such as radar, however, can be used in order to obtain data with less human resources needed (e.g., Gyimesi et al., 2010; Hartman et al., 2010; Krijgsveld et al., 2010; Prinsen et al. 2011b), although observations to ground truth the radar data are required.
+Direct observation of live bird movement is extremely time-consuming.
+Remote techniques such as radar, however, can be used in order to obtain data with less human resources needed (e.g. Gyimesi et al., 2010; Hartman et al., 2010; Krijgsveld et al., 2010; Prinsen et al. 2011b), although observations to ground truth the radar data are required.
 In some countries the assistance of volunteers of bird conservation and research organisations is a welcome source of manpower, but in the majority of countries within the African-Eurasian region this source of manpower and expertise is simply not available.

-Figure 22.
-Bird Strike Indicator (BSI) attached to a power line.
+Figure 22: Bird Strike Indicator (BSI) attached to a power line.
 BSIs are relatively small devices that can be attached to a single wire of a power line and automatically register bird collisions based on the vibration of the wire.

-7. Recommended sources of information and guidance
+7. Recommended Sources of Information and Guidance

 As noted in the introduction, guidelines on the conflict between birds and power lines have been published before.
-Below, a list is provided, as a "guide to guidance", of the most important other sources of information and guidelines relevant to the issue of bird and power lines interactions.
-For a more complete overview of published and non-published references on this topic we refer to the accompanying AEWA/CMS International Review on Bird-Power Line Interactions (Prinsen et al., 2011) and selected references in the back of the guidelines report at hand.
+Below, a list is provided, as a 'guide to guidance', of the most important other sources of information and guidelines relevant to the issue of bird and power lines interactions.
+For a more complete overview of published and non-published references on this topic we refer to the accompanying AEWA/CMS Review of the Conflict Between Migratory Birds and Electricity Power Grids in the African-Eurasian Region (Prinsen et al., 2011) and selected references in the back of the guidelines report at hand.